varunairi/resilience/Readme.md

 Bulk head essentially means separating failures.
 This can be done either by separating the consumer/client's requests to specific instances of a service OR at the client side by implementing separate thread pools for each service so that a slow/unresponsive/failed service does not overwhelm the client.
 There are 2 types of Bulkheads available:
- - Semaphore Based: Defines a behavior where max Concurrent Calls are allowed to a limit and you can reject any other threads that are waiting for attention more than a pre set time.
+ - Semaphore Based: Defines a behavior where max Concurrent Calls are allowed to a limit and you can reject any other threads that are waiting for attention more than a pre set time OR immediately if maxWaitDuration is not defined.
  - ThreadPool Based: Fixed Threadpool with Core and Max Thread Pools and a Bounded Queue.
 Anything above Bounded Queue Size is immediately rejected by BulkheadFullException

 Here is explanation of code samples: